Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 Gibraltar – TGV to Barcelona, AVE to Antequera-Santa Ana, regional train to Algeciras, bus to Gibraltar.

 From the south of Spain you can even go on to Morocco, with a ferry or hovercraft across the Straits of Gibraltar.

+#### Alternative travel

+**By coach:**

+Eurolines coaches travel from London Victoria Coach Station to Irun (Spanish border town), 24 hours.
+You can even get a coach all the way to Malaga, though at 40 hours, it’s not for the faint-hearted!

 ## Overland travel: better for you, better for the environment